simonvomeyser/simple-web-dev/resources/markdown/how-to-test-static-pages-automatically-in-laravel.md

 ---
 <small>Tested on Laravel `9.x` </small>

 I love to write tests - mostly for the "peace of mind" feeling you get.
-When doing websites that involve a lot of static pages, I frequently ended up with tests like this
+When doing websites that involve a lot of static pages I frequently ended up with tests like this

 ```php
 class StaticPagesTest extends TestCase